Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 Guilin food markets morning scene

-Morning Markets: Where Culinary Journeys Begin
+Morning Markets: Where Guangxi Culinary Journeys Begin

 At 5 AM, the Guilin food markets are buzzing.
 Locals pick out morning buns and fresh fish.
 Look for vendors wiping counters to find the freshest food.